yjs/yjs/examples/PeerJs-Json/README.md

 ```

 You can also specify your own user_id with peerjs.
-But you have to make sure that no other client has this user_id.
+But you have to make sure that no other client associated to your API-key has the same user_id.

 ```js